 In partnership with Ebury Bridge residents, Westminster City Council is taking forward a scheme that will see around 750 new homes built, with half being affordable.

 The council is working to create a vibrant, modern neighbourhood for both the existing community and new residents.
 To do this, we'll:

 In 2018, following extensive consultation with Ebury Bridge residents, Westminster City Council approved proposals for the renewal of Ebury Bridge.

-The proposals will see the full redevelopment of the current estate and the creation of 750 new high-quality homes across a range of tenures.
+The proposals will see the full redevelopment of the current estate and the creation of around 750 new high-quality homes across a range of tenures.
 We will reprovide all existing council homes, and deliver at least another 159 new affordable homes.

-During the consultation, process Ebury Bridge Estate residents told us how much they loved the existing communal garden.
+Ebury Bridge Estate residents have told us how much they loved the existing communal garden.
 To reflect this feedback, five new large high quality public squares will provide a unique experience for residents and visitors alike.
 These spaces will reflect a contemporary approach to the traditional London square, with each benefiting from sunlight throughout the day.

-Located in the heart of central London, the proposals aim to build upon the excellent transport links, with the new Ebury Bridge aiming to be a low-car development.
+Located in the heart of central London, the proposals aim to build on excellent transport links, with the new Ebury Bridge aiming to be an almost car-free development.
 Both pedestrian and cycle transport will be a priority throughout the estate.